shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 {% include figure src="./images/tutorial/wizard_05.png" caption="Set the path(s) where this storage will be accessible on the operating systems you intend to use." %}

-You can view and edit the storages for your shotgun site in your **Site Preferences**, under the **File Management** section.
+You can view and edit the storages for your {% include product %} site in your **Site Preferences**, under the **File Management** section.
 You can learn more about these settings [here](https://support.shotgunsoftware.com/hc/en-us/articles/219030938).

 Now that you have a storage location selected, you'll choose the name of the directory in that location for your new project.